wp-plugins/nextgen-facebook/readme.txt

 }
 `

-Filter functions in NGFB are called with a single argument.
-Using the WordPress example from http://codex.wordpress.org/Function_Reference/add_filter, the `$accepted_args` parameter should always be "1" for NGFB filters.
+Most filters in NGFB are called with a single argument -- using the WordPress example from http://codex.wordpress.org/Function_Reference/add_filter, the `$accepted_args` parameter is '1' for most filters (exceptions are noted).

 `
 <?php add_filter( $tag, $function_to_add, $priority, $accepted_args ); ?>
 `

-The following list of NGFB filters receive, and must return, a standard text string.
+The following list of NGFB filters receive and must return a single *text string*.

 * ngfb_section : The section text string used in the article:section meta tag.
 * ngfb_title : The title string used in the og:title meta tag.
-If the page contains multiple pages, the page numbers will be included in the title text string.
+If the page contains multiple pages, the page numbers are included in the title text string.
 * ngfb_description : The description string used in the og:description meta tag.
 * ngfb_content : The filtered (shortcode resolved, etc.) or un-filtered (depending on settings) content of the Post or Page.
 * ngfb_caption : The caption used by Tumblr, Pinterest, and Twitter sharing buttons.
 * ngfb_quote : The quote text used by the Tumblr sharing button.

-The following list of NGFB filters receive an array, and must return an array.
+The following list of NGFB filters receive and must return a single *array*.

 * ngfb_tags : An array of WordPress and NextGEN Gallery tags (if applicable and allowed by settings) used in the article:tag meta tags.
 * ngfb_wp_tags : An array of WordPress Post and Page tags used in the article:tag meta tags.
 * ngfb_ngg_tags : An array of NextGEN Gallery image tags used in the article:tag meta tags.
 * ngfb_og : A complete, multi-dimensional array of all Open Graph meta tags.
+* ngfb_tc : A complete, multi-dimensional array of all Twitter Card meta tags.

+The following filter receives *two arguments* -- an array and a text string, and must return an array.

+* ngfb_shortcode : Filters the `&#91;ngfb&#93;` shortcode attributes, and any content between the opening and closing tags (example: `&#91;ngfb&#93;some content text&#91;/ngfb&#93;`).
+The filter function should return the attributes array.

+`
+add_filter( 'ngfb_shortcode', 'my_ngfb_shortcode_filter', 10, 2 );

+function my_ngfb_shortcode_filter( $atts = array(), $content = null ) {
+	/*
+	 * manipulate / extract content here
+	 */
+	$atts['url'] = $content;	// use content text as sharing url return $atts;
+}
+`

 = PHP Constants =